LittleGreenViper/VirtualMeetingFinder/README.md

 This is a screen that is brought in from the Main Screen, that allows the user to specify various settings.

-### The About This App Screen
+#### The About This App Screen

-This is another scren that is brought in from the Settings Screen, that has information about the app, such as its specific version, and links to dependencies.
+This is another screen that is brought in from the Settings Screen, that has information about the app, such as its specific version, and links to dependencies.

 ## Dependencies